RobertPastor/sonar-issue-resolver-plugin/README.md

 Wanted = concerns the source read-only issue.

-1.
-  1.
-    1. 4.7.1Case where no transition
+    1. 4.7.1 Case where no transition

 Current status = Reopened **AND**  Wanted status = Reopened AND Current resolution = Wanted resolution

-1.
-  1.
-    1. 4.7.2Confirm Transition
+    1. 4.7.2 Confirm Transition

 Wanted status = confirmed **AND**  ( current status = Open **OR** current status = Reopened )

-1.
-  1.
-    1. 4.7.3Un-confirm transition
+    1. 4.7.3 Un-confirm transition

 Wanted status = Reopened **AND**  current status = Confirmed

-1.
-  1.
-    1. 4.7.4Re open transition
+    1. 4.7.4 Re open transition

 Wanted status = Reopened **AND**  current status = Resolved

-1.
-  1.
-    1. 4.7.5Resolve transition
+    1. 4.7.5 Resolve transition

 Wanted status = Resolved **AND**  ( Current Status = OPEN   **OR** Current status = reopened   **OR** current status = Confirmed)

-1.
-  1.
-    1. 4.7.6Resolve False positive transition
+    1. 4.7.6 Resolve False positive transition

 All conditions of the resolve transition **AND**   Wanted Resolution = False positive

-1.
-  1.
-    1. 4.7.7Resolve Won&#39;t fix transition
+    1. 4.7.7 Resolve Won&#39;t fix transition

 All conditions of resolve transition AND   Wanted Resolution = WONT\_FIX

-1.
-  1.
-    1. 4.7.8All other cases
+    1. 4.7.8 All other cases

 An error message is returned.
 No transition is performed.

-1. 5Test cases
+1. 5 Test cases

 This section describes specific test cases defined following the discussion held with the sonar source support.
 These discussions were around the criteria to match a source and a target issue.

-1.
-  1. 5.1Case where there are several issues on the same line
+  1. 5.1 Case where there are several issues on the same line

 This test case is recalled here as it is one specific condition to be tested in order to report issues attributes between multiple identical issues raised on the same line.

 Case where there are several issues on the same line: example is when several magic numbers are used in one line: circle = 2 \* 3.14 \* radius).

-1.
-  1. 5.2Case where the issue has no line information or the line information equals zero
+  1. 5.2 Case where the issue has no line information or the line information equals zero

 This case is specific to issues that are applicable for a whole file.

-1.
-  1. 5.3Case where the code containing a violation has only been moved inside a file
+  1. 5.3 Case where the code containing a violation has only been moved inside a file

 As explained by the sonar source support, a violation hash-code is not modified if a piece of code is only moved inside a file.
 The sonar support also explained that the text of the code raising the violation might have more or less spaces; the hash-code of both violations would be identical.

-1. 6Appendix
+1. 6 Appendix
-  1. 6.1Project Branches
+  1. 6.1 Project Branches

 This appendix shows the answer returned by SonarQube when branches of a project are queried.
 This appendix shows that both &quot;master&quot;, &quot;release&quot; and &quot;short lived&quot; branches are retrieved.